colinbatchelor/gdbank/guidelines.md

 This is experimental and is for expressing things like lengths which are direct arguments of _bi_.
 However, as in ns05_003, if the time expression qualifies a noun, use `nmod` as usual.
 ### `obl:tmod`
-This is borrowed from Irish and is used for nouns or NPs being used as temporal expressions.
+This is borrowed from the Irish UD treebank and is used for nouns or NPs being used as temporal expressions.